Resource Management System

 The PRI XML configuration file dictates how and what resources are indexed.
 The schema of the configuration XML is described in MakePRI.exe configuration.

-MakePRI.exe typically uses the new, versioned, or resourcepack options.
-In those cases it indexes source files to generate its index of resources.
-MakePRI.exe uses various individual indexers to read different resource files or containers for resources.
+MakePRI.exe is typically used with the "new", "versioned", or "resourcepack" options.
+In those cases it indexes source files to generate an index of resources.
+MakePRI.exe uses various individual indexers to read different source resource files or containers for resources.
 The simplest indexer is the folder indexer, which indexes the contents of a folder, such as .jpg or .png images.

-The format-specific indexers are identified by <index-config> elements within an <index> element.
+The format-specific indexers are identified by <indexer-config> elements within an <index> element of the configuration file.
 The type attribute identifies the format-specific indexer that is used.

 Resource containers encountered during indexing usually get their contents indexed rather than being added to the index themselves.
 For example, .resjson files that the folder indexer finds may be further indexed by a .resjson indexer, in which case the .resjson file itself does not appear in the index.
-Typically, qualifiers found on a containing entity, such as a folder, are applied to all resources within it, such as the strings in a resource file.
+(Note that an <indexer-config> element for the indexer associated with that container must be included in the configuration file for this to happen.)
+Typically, qualifiers found on a containing entity, such as a folder or a .resjson file, are applied to all resources within it, such as the files within the folder, or the strings within the .resjson file.

 See Format-specific indexers for the descriptions and schemas of the following indexer types.